shaloo/docs.arcana/docs/howto/use-wallet-ui.md

 ### Sign Transaction

 A blockchain sign transaction can be triggered either by the app, programmatically, or in response to a user action in the {{config.extra.arcana.wallet_name}} UI.
-A blockchain transaction results in a notification as displayed in the figure below.
+A blockchain transaction results in a notification, as displayed in the figure below.
 Users can scroll down and see details of the request before selecting one of the options to **Reject** or **Approve** the transaction.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_personalsign.png" width="75%"/>